MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_AboutWritingEffectiveAds.md

 ## What to avoid:

-- **Random capitalization.** For example, “Find GREAT deals on sWiMsUiTs.”
+- **Random capitalization.** For example, â€œFind GREAT deals on sWiMsUiTs.â€
-- **Excessive punctuation.** For example, “Great deals on swimsuits!!!!
-50% off all styles!!!”
+- **Excessive punctuation.** For example, â€œGreat deals on swimsuits!!!!
+50% off all styles!!!â€
-- **Gimmicky spelling and jargon.** For example, “Tell your friends to git their swimsuitz here.”
+- **Gimmicky spelling and jargon.** For example, â€œTell your friends to git their swimsuitz here.â€
-- **Misleading customers in your ad or landing page.** For example, “All items 20% off.”
-When only some of the items on the landing page URL you’re linking to are 20% off.
+- **Misleading customers in your ad or landing page.** For example, â€œAll items 20% off.â€ When only some of the items on the landing page URL youâ€™re linking to are 20% off.

 ## Related videos